 Q. When should the project begin?

-A. The project start date should be within the same calendar year as the grant application date of July 1.
+A. The project start date should be within 12 months of the grant application date of July 1.
 However, the project may continue into the following year.

 Q. What is the amount of the “average” grant?
 How much can I ask for?